-This bill would, commencing with hiring for the 2016-17 school year, and each school year thereafter, require prohibit a school district, county office of education, or charter school-that hires a beginning teacher to provide that beginning teacher with from charging a fee to a beginning teacher to participate in a beginning teacher induction program that is approved by the commission and the Superintendent or one of the alternative beginning teacher induction programs described above, except as provided.
-The bill Superintendent, and would define a beginning teacher for purposes of that provision to include a teacher with a preliminary multiple or single subject teaching credential, or a preliminary education specialist credential.
-By requiring local educational agencies to provide an induction program to newly hired beginning teachers, the bill would impose a state-mandated local program.
+This bill would, commencing with hiring for the 2016-17 school year, and each school year thereafter, prohibit a school district, county office of education, or charter school from charging a fee to a beginning teacher to participate in a beginning teacher induction program that is approved by the commission and the Superintendent, and would define a beginning teacher for purposes of that provision to include a teacher with a preliminary multiple or single subject teaching credential, or a preliminary education specialist credential.
 The bill also would prohibit a local educational agency from charging a fee to a beginning teacher to participate in an alternative program of beginning teacher induction program that it provides, and would prohibit a school district from charging a fee to a beginning teacher to participate in an alternative program of beginning teacher induction that is sponsored by a regionally accredited college or university, in cooperation with one or more local school districts.